LEADTOOLS Medical 3D SDK Technology

 - Translate Plane – Translates the plane in the container

 The LEADTOOLS Medical 3D Control is also capable of generating oblique and orthogonal 2D MPR slices.
-Typically, an MPR view involves displaying three orthogonal plane views of a desired structure at the same time along with a method of navigating the volume.
-The LEADTOOLS Medical 3D Control allows each generated 2D orthogonal plane (i.e. Axial, Sagittal and Coronal) to be associated with separate LEADTOOLS Medical Image Viewer Control cells.
+Typically, an MPR view involves displaying three orthogonal plane views of a desired structure at the same time along with a way of navigating the volume.
+The LEADTOOLS Medical 3D Control allows each generated 2D orthogonal plane (i.e. axial, coronal and sagittal) to be associated with separate LEADTOOLS Medical Image Viewer Control cells.
 In this configuration, the LEADTOOLS Medical Image Viewer and LEADTOOLS Medical 3D Control work together to provide interactive 3D cursor synchronization and staking from any orthogonal plane.

 Curved MPR generates a 2D panoramic image and paraxial cut images from a stack of 2D slices by utilizing an advanced perspective analysis algorithm to project the curved slice onto a flat surface.
 This Curved MPR is popular among dental and cardiac computed tomography (CT) specialists who regularly examine anatomies with curved geometry such as teeth and blood vessels.